yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Registration/TC-039_Email_Verification_Code_Entry.md

 1. Open the Conduit application
 2. Complete the registration process successfully
 3. Navigate to the email verification page
-4. Enter the 6-digit verification code received in
+4. Enter the 6-digit verification code received
 5. Submit the verification code

 ## Expected Result